maruAYA/VMbPWM-based-ADT/README.md

 # VMbPWM-ADT

 Hi there!
-Here are the simulation codes and bitstreams of the VMbPWM-based ADT proposed in the work 'Can multi-bit deduction help?
-A VMbPWM-based ADT towards higher in-band SNRs evolved from VbPWM at the cost of enlarged resource consumption' and the VbPWM-based ADT in the work 'VbPWM-based ADT: An Iterative Deduction Approach Restricting the Traversal of MPWM at the Cost of In-Band SNR' (you can find it at https://ieeexplore.ieee.org/document/10766909).
+Here are the simulation codes and bitstreams of the VMbPWM-based ADT proposed in the work 'A Complexity Reduced VMbPWM-based All-Digital Transmitter With Multi-bit Deduction Towards Higher In-Band SNR' and the VbPWM-based ADT in the work 'VbPWM-based ADT: An Iterative Deduction Approach Restricting the Traversal of MPWM at the Cost of In-Band SNR' (you can find it at https://ieeexplore.ieee.org/document/10766909).
 I will show you, step by step, how to perform a simulation or how to implement the proposed ADT in your ZCU102 for a quick evaluation.

 ## Run the Simulation